zacharesmer/imac_g3_ivad_board_init/guide.md

 If it isn't receiving one of those, it stays blank.
 The monitor is supposed to send [EDID signals](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) to inform the computer of the acceptable resolutions/refresh rates, but sometimes the computer does not understand.

-If you do not see any of those resolutions available in your display settings, you can override that and set values not advertised in the EDID signal.
+If you do not see any of those resolutions available in the display settings, you can override that and set values not advertised in the EDID signal.

+When the correct settings are selected, an image should appear on the screen.
+It may be in the wrong place or the wrong colors, but that will be fixed in the next step.

 ## Manually specifying display settings on Linux (Xorg)

-These steps use the modelines in [the modelines.txt file](https://github.com/qbancoffee/imac_g3_ivad_board_init/blob/master/imac_g3_modelines.txt).
+These commands use the modelines in [the modelines.txt file](https://github.com/qbancoffee/imac_g3_ivad_board_init/blob/master/imac_g3_modelines.txt).

 Find the name of the VGA connection in the output of `xrandr`.
-Mine was `VGA-1`:
+Mine was `VGA-1`.

 Then run these commands to add the modelines.
 This should make them available to select in the display settings.